llvm/llvm-project/llvm/docs/LangRef.rst

 The second argument is a constant flag that indicates whether the intrinsic returns a valid result if the first argument is all zero.

-The third operand is the vector mask and has the same number of elements as the input vector type.
-The fourth operand is the explicit vector length of the operation.
+The third argument is the vector mask and has the same number of elements as the input vector type.
+The fourth argument is the explicit vector length of the operation.

 Semantics:
 """"""""""

-The '``llvm.vp.cttz.elts``' intrinsic counts the trailing (least significant / lowest-numbered) zero elements in the first operand on each enabled lane.
+The '``llvm.vp.cttz.elts``' intrinsic counts the trailing (least significant / lowest-numbered) zero elements in the first argument on each enabled lane.
 If the first argument is all zero and the second argument is true, the result is poison.
-Otherwise, it returns the explicit vector length (i.e. the fourth operand).
+Otherwise, it returns the explicit vector length (i.e. the fourth argument).

 .. _int_vp_sadd_sat: